 How long after pregnancy should I wait to have a tummy tuck?

-So, when is the best time to get a tummy tuck?
+So, when is the right time to get a tummy tuck?
 After having a baby, many women are dismayed to see a lot of loose skin on the tummy.
 However, it pays to be patient.
 The skin and tissues will shrink back over the next two years after giving birth.
-It’s best to let the body repair itself on its own as much as possible.
+Allow the body repair itself on its own as much as possible.
 After two years, it’s unlikely that the skin will retract much more.
 You may also still have some separation of the abdominal muscles that remains.

 Whatever loose skin or loose muscles you are left with at the two-year mark is likely permanent.
 If it’s bothering you, then a tummy tuck is a loose skin removal surgery that can help.
 A tummy tuck with lipo can even get rid of some excess belly fat.
 Removing the loose, hanging skin may also remove many of the stretch marks after pregnancy.

 While two years is the ideal time to wait before having a tummy tuck after giving birth, some women are truly bothered by the tummy’s appearance.
 There may be pronounced abdominal separation and a lot more loose skin than normal — particularly if a woman had twins or multiples.
-While it’s best to wait two years, some women just can’t wait.
+Some women just can’t wait.
 In some cases, Doctor Bernard may consider doing a tummy tuck just one year after giving birth.

 The best way to find out what is in your best interest from a medical and cosmetic standpoint is to come in for a private consultation with Doctor Bernard Beldholm, FRACS.
 He’ll listen to your needs and examine the abdomen to provide a personalized recommendation.
 The consultation is purely informative.
 There is no pressure to get surgery just because you’ve had a consultation.
 But it really helps to know your options.